Roundup · Updated: August 2026

 Data enrichment / GTM automation

-A spreadsheet-style workspace that enriches lists from 150+ data providers using waterfall lookups and automations.
+A spreadsheet-style workspace that enriches lists from 100+ data providers using an AI research agent and waterfall lookups.

 Pricing